cdklabs/cdk-atmosphere-service/docs/design.md

 ### Config Layer

+Configuration will be stored in a `configuration.json` file inside a dedicated S3 bucket.
+Logical components that need access to it may download it from the bucket whenever they need to.

-#### Configuration (S3 Bucket)
+#### `Environments`

 Environments are registered and de-registered from the service via a configuration option of the service construct.
-The configuration will be stored in an S3 bucket so that it can be accessed at runtime by logical components of the service.
+They will be stored inside the `environments` key of the configuration file.
 It contains a list of all possible environments that the service can select for allocation.

 > Note: In order to allocate an environment, it must be both registered and not allocated.